1367 (6th January)

 Richard created his favourite, Robert de Vere, Marquis of Dublin.
 This gave de Vere control of vast lands in Ireland.

-Parliament questioned the power of Richard’s closest associates.
+Questions were asked in Parliament about the power being given to Richard’s closest associates.

 Richard’s uncle, Thomas Duke of Gloucester spoke to Richard about his rule and the preferment given to his favourites.